oltree/fullstack-auth-with-jwt/README.md

 # Project Description

-Full-stack auth project with JWT tokens and an account activation letter to the mail + getting users for authorized users.
+Full-stack auth project with JWT tokens and an account activation letter to the mail + Getting users for authorized users.

 ## Technologies